 Work should commence within less than two (2) months of the date of award.
 A project period of twelve (12) months or less is suggested.
 The FASTR map will indicate your project period from your project design.

-The budget cannot be used for equipment greater than $1,000, PI salary support, clerical staff support or travel.
+The budget cannot be used for PI salary support, clerical staff support, travel or equipment greater than $1000.

-Acceptance of an award will indicate your willingness to serve on the center’s Pilot Grants Review Committee and to possibly represent the center at the annual Indiana Elks Convention.
-The awardee MUST acknowledge PCCR.
+Acceptance of an award will indicate your willingness to serve on the Center’s Pilot Grants Review Committee and to possibly represent the Center at the annual Indiana Elks Convention.
+The awardee MUST acknowledge the PCCR.
 Suggested publication acknowledgement:

 “The authors gratefully acknowledge the <insert shared resource name/funding mechanism> and support from the Purdue University Center for Cancer Research, P30CA023168”